replicatedhq/replicated-field-labs/instruqt/lab05-airgap/04-moving-assets/assignment.md

 In this case, since we're working off the `lab05-airgap` channel, you'll want to enable Air Gap builds on that channel.

-You can check the build status by navigating to the "Release History" for the channel.
+You can check the build status by navigating to the "Release History" for the channel at https://vendor.replicated.com.

 ![release-history](../assets/channel-release-history.png)